kristoffer-dyrkorn/flightsimulator/README.md

 ## Running

+The app can be tried out [here](https://kristoffer-dyrkorn.github.io/flightsimulator/).

+To run locally, using provided data sets, install Node (if not already installed), clone the project, go to `src` and run `node server.js`.
+The app is available at `localhost:8000`.

-To run using local terrain data, download and prepare the data sets by following the instructions in `sh`-files in the `scripts/` folder and then running the scripts.
+To run locally, on local data sets, first download and prepare the data sets by following the instructions in `sh`-files in the `scripts/` folder and then running the scripts.

-To run using already provided data sets, just open the file `src/index.html`.

-Starting point location (in UTM 33 N coordinates) and altitude (in metres) can be provided as the url parameters e (UTM east), n (UTM NORTH) and a (altitude).
+Starting point location (in UTM 33 N coordinates) and altitude (in metres) can be provided as url parameters e (UTM east), n (UTM NORTH) and a (altitude).
 Example: `index.html?e=120300&n=6959500&a=2000`.

 ## Controls